Use Spotlight to install and set up the Vehicle Data Device

 - Once you have installed the device in the vehicle, choose NEXT or SKIP TO CONNECT VEHICLE.

-- When the device is recognized, tap CONNECT MY VEHICLE.
+When the device is recognised, tap CONNECT MY VEHICLE.

 Enter the following information:

 - License plate number

 - Fuel efficiency (city)

 - Current odometer reading

 When the vehicle is successfully connected, the vehicle appears on the map with a pop-up that says Vehicle Connected.